jenkinsci/pipeline-aws-plugin/README.md

 Arguments:
  * sourceEnvironmentId - Id of the source environment. _Should be used with destinationEnvironmentId_
  * sourceEnvironmentName - Name of the source environment. _Should be used with destinationEnvironmentName_
+ * sourceEnvironmentCNAME - CNAME of the source environment.
+If provided, it will be used to lookup the id and name of the source environment.
  * destinationEnvironmentId - Id of the destination environment. _Should be used with sourceEnvironmentId_
  * destinationEnvironmentName - Name of the destination environment. _Should be used with sourceEnvironmentName_
+ * destinationEnvironmentCNAME - CNAME of the destunatuin environment.
+If provided, it will be used to lookup the id and name of the destination environment.

 [AWS reference](https://docs.aws.amazon.com/elasticbeanstalk/latest/api/API_SwapEnvironmentCNAMEs.html  )